-After founder Hannes Leopoldseder launched the first Ars Electronica Festival in 1979, Ars Electronica quickly became known worldwide – a credit to numerous people who strengthened the novel concept from the very beginning.
-Among them was co-founder Christine Schöpf, who helped the Prix Ars Electronica, launched in 1987, to achieve international significance.
-It was also she who pushed to establish an in-house research and development facility.
-In 1995, Gerfried Stocker became Artistic Director and Co-CEO of Ars Electronica.
-He brought Horst Hörtner into the team, who became head of the Ars Electronica Futurelab.
-After an incubation phase, the lab got started with the opening of the Ars Electronica Center in 1996.
+Hannes Leopoldseder founded the Ars Electronica Festival in 1979.
+The innovative idea swiftly gained global recognition, thanks to the invaluable contributions of many individuals.
+Notably, co-founder Christine Schöpf played a crucial role in elevating the Prix Ars Electronica, established in 1987, to a worldwide platform.
+It was also she who pushed for the establishment of an in-house research and development unit.
+In 1995, Gerfried Stocker was appointed as the Artistic Director and Co-CEO of Ars Electronica.
+He enlisted the support of Horst Hörtner, who was placed as the head of the Ars Electronica Futurelab.
+Following an incubation period, the Futurelab officially commenced operations with the opening of the Ars Electronica Center in 1996.

-The first installations in the museum, such as the CAVE, were soon joined by collaborations with academic institutions and industry, and prestigious international partnerships followed.
-Over time, the artists and developers of the Ars Electronica Futurelab moved into ever new areas: the exploration of drone swarms, artificial intelligence, robotics and genetics, but also the shared experience of virtual worlds in Deep Space 8K, the poetic representation of complex systems and Art Thinking as a catalyst for change.
+Following the initial installations in the Ars Electronica Center, such as the CAVE, collaborations with academic institutions and industry were established, leading to renowned international partnerships.
+The Ars Electronica Futurelab gradually diversified their expertise, exploring a wide range of areas including drone swarms, artificial intelligence, robotics, genetics, shared virtual experiences in Deep Space 8K, poetic representation of complex systems, and Art Thinking as a catalyst for change.

 The entanglement of Ars Electronica Futurelab with the entire range of what may be considered “Virtual Worlds” — from Virtual Reality (VR) to Augmented Reality (AR) onwards to Mixed Reality (MR) — goes right back to the early days of the Futurelab in 1996, making it one of the key areas of the Futurelab’s work along this entire quarter of a century.